BZFlag-Dev/central/README.md

 ==========================

 The BZFlag project hosts centralized services for listing public servers and authenticating registered players.
-This project is the third iteration of the central services and aims to provide a legacy interface compatible with the v2 services and also provide a modern REST API with additional functionality.
+This project is the third generation of the central services and aims to provide a legacy interface compatible with the v2 services and also provide a modern REST API with additional functionality.
 Another goal is support for CGNAT and, on the REST API, IPv6, both of which are pain points with the current v2 authentication system.